Go Green! The Raw Truth Behind Why Kids Need Greens

 Packed with natural benefits, these veggies are one of your bodies’ best friends.
 Green vegetables are high in calcium, fiber, folate, magnesium and potassium.
 They’re also packed with vitamins A, B, E, C and K. This means that greens help with digestion, bone growth and strength and immune system support.
 Green vegetables have been shown to benefit a myriad of health concerns such as improving blood circulation, lowering cholesterol and increasing energy.

 A Kid Necessity

 While these benefits and nutrients are essential for every body no matter how old, they’re particularly important for kids.
 Calcium is central in developing healthy and strong bones and teeth.
 Greens also boost the immune system, which can keep your little ones from getting sick.
-And we all know how much they need this boost when they are trading germs at school!
+And we all know how much they need this boost when they are trading germs at school or on the playground!
 Since their bodies are growing so fast (even if we want them to stay small and tiny), they need all the vitamins and nutrients they can get.

 Getting your kiddos to enjoy vegetables early on is essential.
 Starting good food habits early and getting them accustomed to green veggies nourishes them now and as they get older.
 It’s your job to set them up for success!

 Serve Creatively and Often

 According to USDA, kids ages 2-3 need about 1 cup of vegetables per day.
 Kids ages 4-8 need 1 ½ cup of vegetables daily.
 For dark green veggies, the younger kids need only ½ cup per week and the older kids need 1 cup per week.
 So while kids should be eating veggies every day, they don’t always have to be greens like spinach or brussels sprouts.
 Mix it up and try to get them loving a wide range of veggies.